Mount Maunganui (mountain): Māori legend

-Geology

-Mount Maunganui is a large rhyolitic lava dome located at the northern end of the Tauranga Volcanic Centre.
-It is one of at least 17 lava domes in the Minden Rhyolite Subgroup.
-It last erupted approximately 2.35 ± 0.06 million years ago.
+History

 Early history of Tauranga and Mauao

 The name Tauranga can be translated as meaning 'place of rest' or 'anchorage'.

 The earliest people known to have resided in the Tauranga area are the Purukupenga, whose name alone survives, and the Ngamarama, who inhabited all the land from the Waimapu Stream to the Kaimai Ranges.

 Many people of different waka passed through and some stayed.
 This included those of the Tainui canoe, which made only a brief stay, although evidence of their visit can be linked to “nga pehi o Tainui”, the ballast of Tainui, now known as Ratahi Rock.

 Another was the Te Arawa canoe which made landfall at Maketu, with some of her crew occupying the land between the Tauranga harbour and the Kaituna River.
 After the departure of Tainui the Takitimu canoe then entered the Tauranga harbour.
 Its captain, Tamatea Arikinui, climbed to the summit of Mauao (Mount Maunganui) to offer karakia (prayers) and to bury there the mauri (life force) of his people.

-Tamatea built a pa (stockaded village) on the hill known as Maungatawa, where his people settled.
+Tamatea built a pā (stockaded village) on the hill known as Maungatawa, where his people settled.
 Ngati Ranginui all descended from Tamatea’s grandson, Ranginui.
-In later years Ngaiterangi after many failed attempts of looking to settle themselves in a permanent area led a massive raid on the Ngati Ranginui pa site on top of Mauao (around 1700).
-This attack resulted in the pa falling to Ngaiterangi, and is known as the 'Battle of the Kokowai'.
+In later years Ngaiterangi after many failed attempts of looking to settle themselves in a permanent area led a massive raid on the Ngati Ranginui pā site on top of Mauao (around 1700).
+This attack resulted in the pā falling to Ngaiterangi, and is known as the 'Battle of the Kokowai'.

-According to archaeologist there has been evidence of three pa sites recorded on top of and around Mauao.
+According to archaeologist there has been evidence of three pā sites recorded on top of and around Mauao.
 The final encounter of warfare ended at the cliffs of Mauao between Ngaiterangi and Ngapuhi.
-Armed with muskets Ngapuhi decided to intimidate and force their way through under the command of Te Morenga in 1820, the large pa site was not re-occupied after this battle.
+Armed with muskets Ngapuhi decided to intimidate and force their way through under the command of Te Morenga in 1820, the large pā site was not re-occupied after this battle.
 A peace was made with Ngapuhi shortly afterwards by Te Waru of Ngaiterangi.